CodeChainWizard/CWS_Media/README.md

 MERN Media TUTORIAL
 Hi!
-My name is Abhishek Singh, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is Shubham Danecha, I have created this tutorial to teach MERN Stack for free on YouTube.

 Prerequisite
 Must have basic knowledge of Node, React, Express, MongoDB .
 I have made tutorial on each technology on YouTube , make sure to check it out.
 Links are Below respectively